The following is a list of the many common questions I get from hunters interested in Saskatchewn waterfowl hunts every year.

 A. No you do not need waders the majority of our duck hunting takes place on dry fields and when we do hunt water, it is small, shallow, potholes

-A. Tips are optional of course and should be relevant to how hard your guides and scouts worked for you, not just the number of birds harvested.
-Industry standard says 10% of the hunt which would be $240/hunter divided between all the staff but this is simply an industry guideline
+A. Tips are an important part of a guides living and is the main reason your hunting guides work so hard to make your hunt a success.
+Tips are not required of course and should be relevant to how hard your guides and scouts worked for you, not just the number of birds harvested.
+Industry standard is 10%-20% of the total cost of the hunt.

-A. Yes, over the years we have developed relationships with many landowners and families in the area and have multiple homes that are happy for the free meat, if there happens to be any ducks or geese left unwanted at the end of the season they are taken to the butcher and made into sausage and jerky.
+A. Yes, over the years we have developed relationships with many landowners and low income families in the area and have many people that are happy for the free meat, if there happens to be any ducks or geese left unwanted at the end of the season they are taken to the butcher and made into sausage and jerky.
 Nothing will ever be wasted

 A. Yes, we drive the vehicle right to the hunting spot and the guides and scouts will take care of the set up and take down process.
 No hard labor or hiking is required